d4per/pixelmap/README.md

 ## 🌐 **Interactive Website**
 Explore PIXELMAP in action with our **[Interactive Demo](https://pixelmap.dogduck.com/)**, where you can upload your own images and visualize the dense correspondence mappings in real-time.

+## Open source implementation in Rust
+The source code is present in this repository in the [rust](rust) folder.

 ---